BetterDiscord/docs/docs/plugins/ui/modals.md

 :::

-You can also pass in a react element for `content` but <u>not for `title`</u>.
+You can also pass in a React element for `content` but <u>not for `title`</u>.
 However, this means you are on your own for functionality and styling.
 In the last example we saw that the `content` text was colored and themed properly.
-But let's try just wrapping a string in a react element.
+But let's try just wrapping a string in a React element.

 ```jsx